emilyh1011/memory-map-fixed/projectProgress5.md

     }

 2. Map.jsx: Create our SpacePopup
 - # 2a.
-Define space popup states
+Map.jsx: Define space popup states
     - selectedSpace: Stores our selected space, the space marker that was clicked on.
     - closeSpacePopup: Controls the rendering of our Space Popup.
 Initialized to false and every time a user clicks on a marker, we will reset the closeSpacePopup state to false.
     - memories: When a user selects a space, this will store all our memories for that space in this array.